quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 the same value.

-# HTTP/3 and QPACK event summary
+# HTTP/3 and QPACK event definitions

 This document defines events in two categories: http ({{http-ev}}) and qpack ({{qpack-ev}}).